n132/n132.github.io/_posts/2022-07-03-Guide-of-Seccomp-in-CTF.md

 	return 0;
 }
 ```
-By running strace we could get the following result and find it's actually similar to our simple program in previous section.
+By running strace we could get the following result and find it's actually similar to our simple program in the previous section.

 > Tip: seccmp lib would use malloc and free while prctl doesn't